 Texas is a difficult state for passing legislation.
-Fewer than 20% of authored bills make it to the governor's desk, and many require multiple legislative sessions to gain significant traction.
+Comparatively few authored bills make it to the governor's desk; for example, in 2015, only about 21% of the bills filed reached the governor.
+Many bills require multiple legislative sessions to gain significant traction, too.

 Although passing legislation is a challenge, authoring legislation is less complicated and available to any constituent knowing how to navigate the process.
 This article describes how to write a bill for the Texas Legislature and breaks down the process.
 Taking a legislative idea and turning it into a bill can be simple if the proper path is navigated.

 Authoring a bill begins by understanding who can officially be an author.
 In Texas, only an elected member of the Texas House of Representatives or the Texas Senate can file a bill during a legislative session.
 No action occurs without a legislator's sponsorship.

 However, many citizens create bill language and work with the legislator's office to construct the submitted product.
 Although nothing occurs without a legislator, representatives routinely depend on the ideas and input of constituents to create working legislation.
 Authoring a bill is almost always a communal process.

 The search for a legislative author begins best with local legislators.
 Local legislators can be found via the Capitol's Representative Search, which provides profile links for both representatives and senators.
 Local legislators traditionally provide the most support to constituents because that is the purpose of their position.
 This is especially true if requesting local or regional changes to state law.